Q: In a nutshell, what does your company do and how did it start?

 Q: Have you got a five-year plan for the company?

-Q: Why is it good to do business from Knaresborough?
+Q: Why is it good to do business in Knaresborough?